 CORDURA

 CORDURA’s latest success stories include collaborations with Beyond Clothing and Kathmandu, two labels producing clothing for the outdoors.
-Beyond Clothing has developed ‘LUTRA’, a 3-layer waterproof, breathable fabric powered by CORDURA’ nylon 6,6 fiber technology which combines enhanced tear strength and abrasion resistance with elemental protection from the most extreme weather conditions.
+Beyond Clothing has developed ‘LUTRA’, a 3-layer waterproof, breathable fabric powered by CORDURA’s nylon 6,6 fiber technology, which combines enhanced tear strength and abrasion resistance with elemental protection from the most extreme weather conditions.
 Kathmandu utilized CORDURA’s NYCO fabric technology with enhanced abrasion resistance performance in its ‘Nduro’ range for hiking.
 NYCO fabric is engineered from an intimate blend of military grade INVISTA T420 high tenacity nylon 6,6 staple fiber and cotton for durable performance.
 Kathmandu’s specialist fabric used in the ‘Nduro’ range also features STORM COTTON technology – a fabric finish that helps repel water so garments can dry quickly.
 These are two examples of how CORDURA’s dedication to durability translates into clothes for those with wanderlust and a spirit of adventure.

 www.cordura.com